giavinh79/Plop/README.md

 Plop
 =====

 Plop is an open-source web application that uses React.js as its frontend framework and Adonis.js (Node.js framework) as the REST API.
-It is a simple project management tool targeted towards small teams (< 12) however, it can also be used by individuals who want a more complex to-do list.
+It is a simple project management tool targeted towards small teams (< 12) where users can create, assign, and manage tasks.

-For data, a postgreSQL relational database is used.
+For data storage, a postgreSQL relational database is used.
 The Lucid ORM is leveraged for the benefits of models, controllers, migrations, seeds, and factories.
 This allows us to easily execute common queries, setup the database with ease, and create dummy data.
 Cloudinary is currently used to store images.

 ![Plop Dark Mode Preview](https://github.com/GV79/Plop/blob/master/readme-plop.png)

 > [Current deployed on https://www.plop.team/ as version 0.8 via Netlify.
 Backend is deployed on https://plopwebapp.herokuapp.com/ using Heroku.](https://plop.team/)

+# Features

+* Drag and Drop dashboard
+* Create/join up to 3 teams easily
+* Create, assign, and track tasks
+* Real-time chat
+* Team notes (with real-time changes)
+* User and team settings
+* Filterable tables containing backlog and active tasks/issues
+* Project overview (basic statistics)
+* Schedule (lists issues w/ deadlines on the calendar)
+* Colorful and filterable logs to easily track team actions
+* Member hierarchy and management (kick/ban/promote/demote members)
+* Help page (for understanding how to use various features within the site)
+* Theming
+* Basic sprint implementation

 # Getting Started